Bigman (beatboxer): Musical style

 Bigman states that his biggest influence is Gene Shinozaki, who shares a very similar style.
 They both focus on creating songs rather than battle routines and use a colorful mix of techniques to create a single melody.
 He listens from references to a lot of Pop and R&B music and makes the composer/songwriter his music by using the skill when beatboxing as a source for music and it has excellent vocal skills and mainly expresses a beatbox with melody or melody based on this.
 The flow of the existing beatbox, which mainly expressed rhythm and tempo, has been changed to a flow of "make music a beatbox", which has a lot of influence on his flow.

 Other ventures

 Bigman has maintained numerous national and overseas endorsement deals in various industries throughout their career.
 He starred in the commercial for Hongkong commercial's PlayStation with beatboxer's KRNFX on January 2, 2018 and in Korea commercial's Subway with singer and member of Mamamoo's Hwasa on August 2, 2018.

-Bigman was receiving act as a public relations ambassador for Goesan County, who are gaining great popularity among the public with their friendly image and excellent skills to raise the military status through effective public relations with actor's Ji Min-hyuk on August 17, 2020.
+On August 17,2020,Bigman and actor Ji Min-hyuk were appointed as public relations ambassadors for Goesan Country.